KemyszPL/KemyszPL/README.md

 - 👀 I’m interested in upgrading my computer.
 - 🌱 I’m currently learning Visual Basic.
 - 💞️ I’m looking to collaborate on translating stuff.
+- ⚙️ I'm currently working on the Bacon Strips Mod.
 - 📫 How to reach me ... you can't.

 <!---
 KemyszPL/KemyszPL is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.